-The main half floor of the bathroom is the powder room and intended to use by the guests.
+The main half floor of the bathroom is the powder room and is intended to use by the guests.
 It includes a simple setup; sink and toilet only and without a bathtub or shower.
-For a DIY project, a few electrical and plumbing are of great use.
+However, for a DIY project, a few electrical and plumbing are of great use.
 A powder room, for residential settings, is a kind of bathroom that is considered to be the smallest and measures around 15-25 ft²(2.32 m²).

 Do you want to accommodate your guests with a comforting bathroom?
 Guess a remodel can do that for you.
 Guest bathrooms are intended for your guests staying overnight at your home.
 These are private ¾ or full baths, which take 150 NZ$ per sq. ft. for mid-range remodel.
 This kind of bathroom comes without special considerations.
 Hence, you can include the fixtures and finishes of your preference.

 Rather than fancy staff, a kid’s bathroom gives more emphasis to function for practical use.
-This bathroom usually uses lower-end finishes and likely to spend about 100 NZ$ to 150 NZ$ per sq. ft.
+This bathroom usually uses lower-end finishes and is likely to spend about 100 NZ$ to 150 NZ$ per sq. ft.
 Still, it is best to come up with an integrated look for this bathroom.